 Food and drink

-Chantbauri is approximately 250km south-east of Bangkok.
+Chanthaburi is approximately 250km south-east of Bangkok.
 A frequent bus service departs from Ekamai Bus terminal although the journey can take a slow 5.5 hours to cover the distance with prices around 200 Baht.
-There are also regular services between Chantaburi and Pattaya (180km) and Trat (70km).
+There are also regular services between Chanthaburi and Pattaya (180km) and Trat (70km).

 ♦ Accommodation in Thailand: compare hotel prices & reviews with Agoda* or Booking.com*